moorepants/dissertation/_sources/motioncapture.txt

 leave room for more objective statistical views into the motion of the bicycle-rider system.

+.. _secInFrames:

 Inertial frames and configuration variables
 ===========================================

-The transformation from marker coordinates to rigid body inertial frames and configuration variables shown in Figure :ref:`figFrames` is described here.
+The transformation from marker coordinates to rigid body inertial frames and configuration variables shown in :ref:`Figure 5 <figFrames>` is described here.
 A reference frame, :math:`\mathbf{N}`, with origin :math:`n_o` corresponding with the benchmark bicycle is defined with respect to the Optotrak reference frame, :math:`\mathbf{M}`, Equation :eq:`eqNtoM`.

 .. math::